-The DIR Method helps parents and educators to determine goals and map out the best way of reaching those goals through structured interactions with an adult.
+The DIR Method helps parents and educators to determine goals and map out the best way of reaching those goals through structured interactions.
 While this method was originally developed for children with learning struggles, I think it is helpful for all students.

 What I love about DIR is that it is not a bulk, one-size fits all solution to a problem, but rather an intensive look at a specific person with individual needs, wants, and interests.
 Instead of just treating symptoms of a problem, it builds a solid foundation for healthy development.

 Below I am going to take you through the individual parts of DIR to help provide a more in-depth understanding of this teaching model.

 This model starts with the premise that a student must make incremental steps in development.
 You can’t take a nonverbal child and set their next goal at having problem-solving communication with a peer.
 That is unrealistic.
 You should assess where they fall developmentally and what the next natural step is in their progression.
 Not knowing the developmental steps often leads to skipping important developments that act as building blocks for future goals.
 Skipping these necessary incremental steps only sets all involved for unnecessary frustration.